 The Russian Federation has 1067 major cities, with 13 of them inhabited by one million and more people each.
-The largest cities are Moscow, St. Petersburg, Nizhny Novgorod, Novosibirsk and Yekaterinburg.
-Administratively, the Russian Federation is divided into 21 republic, 6 krays (federal territories), 2 federal cities, 49 regions, 1 autonomous region and 10 autonomous areas.
+The largest cities are Moscow, St. Petersburg, Nizhny Novgorod, Novosibirsk, and Yekaterinburg.
+Administratively, the Russian Federation is divided into 21 republics, 6 krays (federal territories), 2 federal cities, 49 regions, 1 autonomous region and 10 autonomous areas.

 Culture and folk art